andriesfilmer/gtd/cheatsheets/mysql.md

     LOAD DATA LOCAL INFILE '/home/user/import.csv' INTO TABLE `import` FIELDS TERMINATED BY ',' ENCLOSED BY '"' ESCAPED BY '\' LINES TERMINATED BY '';

+Other example with multiple lines in column 'notes'.

+    LOAD DATA INFILE '/path/to/yourfile.csv' INTO TABLE your_table_name FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '\n' IGNORE 1 ROWS
+    (title, description, tags, url, @notes, updated_at, created_at) SET notes = REPLACE(@notes, '\\n', '\n');

 You may also have to call mysql with the --local-infile option.

 ## Table to CSV